 - You can take baby out of the car without disturbing them.
 The baby is able to stay asleep uninterrupted.

-- You can take the capsule out of the car, and attach to your pram.
+- Easily transfer the capsule from the car to your pram.
 (Make sure you check the compatibility between your pram and capsule before purchasing these items).

-- Some capsules are designed to accommodate for premature or smaller newborns.
+- Some capsules are designed to accommodate premature or smaller newborns.

 What are the disadvantages of a capsule?